sourcewerk/onyx-r/README.md

 for running data processing tasks in [R](https://www.r-project.org).

-A typical use case is using R models (created via statistical or machine learning algorithms) in Onyx job workflows, at scale.
+A typical use case is using R models (created via statistical or machine learning algorithms) in Onyx job workflows, at scale:

+1. A [data scientist](https://xkcd.com/552/) exports a model as an RData file `model.RData`.
+2. An Onyx developer configures an onyx-r task to load the model on job submit time and use it to create predictions when bundles of Onyx segments arrive at the task.

+## Architecture

 Each Onyx peer runs an Rserve instance, each virtual peer holds a connection to its local Rserve instance. onyx-r tasks are configured at job submit time